rshank112/playground/README.md

 2. The application can be accessed at  http://localhost:8080/login.html if run locally.
 With docker, use the host port in host-port:container-port mapping when running the image.
 3. username and password is my-school/awesome
 Example of auth and API call: (I am using windows, please remove backslashes and replace the outer " with ' in -d):
-   * curl POST http://localhost:8080/school/auth/login -H "Content-Type: application/json" -d "{\"username\":\"my-school\",\"password\":\"awesome\"}"
+   * Generate JWT token with - curl POST http://localhost:8080/school/auth/login -H "Content-Type: application/json" -d "{\"username\":\"my-school\",\"password\":\"awesome\"}"
-   * curl -H "Authorization: Bearer eyJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJteS1zY2hvb2wiLCJpYXQiOjE3NjMwOTA5NzYsImV4cCI6MTc2MzA5NDU3Nn0.qMHFSyNUvwSRRhQ4fYwqy4FHxxo9Gx9gF70MSZE7GzY" http://localhost:8080/school/students
+   * Pass the generated token above here: curl -H "Authorization: Bearer eyJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJteS1zY2hvb2wiLCJpYXQiOjE3NjMwOTA5NzYsImV4cCI6MTc2MzA5NDU3Nn0.qMHFSyNUvwSRRhQ4fYwqy4FHxxo9Gx9gF70MSZE7GzY" http://localhost:8080/school/students
 4. Rate limiting is with 10 API calls per min and uses the token bucket algorithm.
 So invoking the 2nd command above 10 times rapidly will start giving 429 errors.
 You can refresh the UI rapidly as well to hit this error.
 5. There are some screenshots of AWS deployment in the screenshots directory and the running app.
 The running app screenshot is called App_Running_in_AWS.png
 6. I had to delete all the AWS resources because of the cost.
 I can send you the yaml file of all the resources I used to deploy the docker image and get it running on AWS.
 I cannot push it to github as it rejects anything which has secrets.